 Hanoi at a glance

-Referring to Hanoi, many people will remember it, such as an old town with many historical sites during feudal dynasties.
+Referring to Hanoi, many people immediately think of it as an old city with many historical sites during feudal dynasties.
 But Hanoi is also known as one of the most dynamic and developed cities in Vietnam.
 Its thousand-year ancient beauty combined with the modern lifestyle has created a colourful Hanoi, the top destination in Vietnam.

 Check out Hanoi lifestyle video